-Tickets are now on sale for the 7th annual Artisan Cup & Fork!
+Tickets sales for 7th annual Artisan Cup & Fork are now closed!

 Saturday, October 1, 2022 | 6-9 PM | Orpheum Theater | Champaign, IL

-If you’re having trouble registering, please contact Development Director Dana Vollmer at email@example.com.
+If you have quetions, please contact Development Director Dana Vollmer at email@example.com.

 2022 EVENT INFORMATION

 Join us for THE local food event of the year!
 The Artisan Cup & Fork is a celebration of local food and the people who make our meals possible.
 Local chefs will team up with central Illinois farmers to compete for the most delicious locally-sourced dish they can dream up!
 Come taste each of the dishes, along with desserts from local bakers, and cast your vote for your favorites.
 You’ll also enjoy cocktails and mocktails crafted from local ingredients, beer from local breweries, raffles, small games and more!

 WHERE: Orpheum Theater (formerly Orpheum Children’s Science Museum)